proexchange/civicrm-sparkpost/README.md

 Integrates SparkPost to CiviCRM, so email can be sent out over the SparkPost service and bounces can be processed in CiviCRM

 ## What This Extension Does
 * Adds a tag to all outgoing CiviMail messages.
-The civi-generated return-path is added as a SparkPost tag, because like most SMTP services, Sparkpost strips out the return-path header for its own.
+The civi-generated return-path is added as a SparkPost tag, because like most SMTP services, SparkPost strips out the return-path header for its own.
 * Adds a scheduled job that uses SparkPost API to fetch bounce events and processes their bounces in CiviCRM.
 I use the hash included in the SparkPost tag
 * Adds Bounce type and Pattern that helps with marking emails on hold in CiviCRM that SparkPost has added to it's suppression list